Torah Fund Legacy Society

 - Ziegler School of Rabbinic Studies (Los Angeles)

-- Shechter Institutes of Jewish Studies (Jerusalem)
+- Schechter Institutes of Jewish Studies (Jerusalem)

 - Seminario Rabinico Latinoamericano (Buenos Aires)

-- Zacharias Frankel College (Germany)
+- Zacharias Frankel College (Potsdam)

 “I believe the single most important thing I can do to change the world, even after I am gone, is to help ensure that high quality education is available to the future leaders of the Jewish world.”